 During the Paediatric World Congress in Jerusalem in July 1977, the results of speleotherapy were presented as a curative method for chronic and allergic diseases of the respiratory system.

-Discover the beneficial effect of salt at Saltium, Institute for Halotherapy.
-Our cures provide relief from respiratory complaints, skin conditions and stress-related complaints and boost your immune system.
+Discover the beneficial effects of salt at Saltium, Institute for Halotherapy.
+Our cures provide relief from respiratory complaints, skin conditions and stress-related problems and give your immune system a boost.